lukem1/PasswordCracker-345/README.md

 This testing was completed before the program was completely optimized and finalized.

-After further optimization the completion time with 4 processes has been reduced to approximately 70 seconds.
+After further optimization the completion time with 4 processes has been reduced to approximately `65 seconds`.

 | Processes | Time (Seconds) |